NicholasBerryman/ArduinoClassResources/CodeInformation.md

 This document also aims to provide a reference for beginners to C++ and Arduino programming to assist in creating basic Arduino programs.

 ## C++
-### Introduction
-Arduino uses a flavour of the C++ programming language designed for use within the Arduino IDE.
-As such all native C++ syntax features are supported, though not all native libraries are supported and many new, Arduino-specific libraries are available.

 ### Data representation
 Any programming language must represent real-life information in some way in order to allow actions to be formed in response to this information.